iotexproject/dev-portal-content/blogposts/iotexperts-live-august10.md

 **Q: How do you know if your home is energy efficient and how do you trust this data?**

-You can't really trust any data that you're getting from your smart devices, since there are so many different variables in the real world, whether the hardware of a certain device is hackable or the data has been manipulated.
+You can't really trust any data that you're getting from your smart devices.
+There are so many different variables in the real world - the hardware of a certain device could have been hacked or the data could have been manipulated.
 MachineFi opens up this data collection sphere where entities in the industry can finally trust the data they are receiving in the IoT space for the first time.
 We also want to collect and use data to prove the validity of commonly accepted practices in the industry, which will make a huge impact on the future of smart homes.

 **Q: How does your reward mechanism work for the users providing this data?**

-We're still working out all the details, but we're going to start out with **iotx** tokens as physical rewards.
-Once we hit 1000 data providers, i.e. 1000 properties, we'll then release the **$EBLOQ** token, backed by **iotx**, which will allow us to expand our reward mechanism.
-We want to be able to incentivize people that are either making improvements to their homes, or have really efficient spaces, because they are theoretically saving money and energy through efficiency.
+We're still working out all the details, but we're going to start out with **IOTX** tokens as physical rewards.
+Once we hit 1000 data providers, i.e. 1000 properties, we'll then release the **$EBLOQ** token, backed by **IOTX**, which will allow us to expand our reward mechanism.
+We want to be able to incentivize people that are either making improvements to their homes, or have really efficient spaces, because they are theoretically saving money and energy.
 For property owners, our goal is to be that tokenized driver to push improvements across the line.
 As a potential buyer, you'd want to know how much utilities cost for a certain space, and how efficient that space is.

 **Q: Do you already have an idea of how much this data could be worth for homeowners, for example?**